iadithya10/INVENTORY-SALES-MANAGEMENT-DASHBOARD/README.md

-The Inventory Sales Management System is a full-stack application designed to manage products, stock updates, and sales records
+The Inventory Sales Management System is a full-stack application designed to manage products, stock updates, and sales records.

 It provides a clear separation of concerns with: